C70040 Databases: Course Home Page 2024-25 Session

 General Information about the course

-The entire course will be taught by Peter McBrien, and comprise of three hours per week of combined lectures and tutorials.
-Lectures for the course will run in weeks 2-10.
+The entire course will be taught by Peter McBrien, and comprise of four hours per week of combined lectures and tutorials.
+Lectures for the course will run in weeks 2-8 (and maybe the start of 9) of the Spring Term.
 The exam for the course will be held at the start of the Summer term.

 The slides are placed here at the time of the lecture.
 Slides with grey links are provisional versions of the slides.
 Note that the course content is what is presented verbally during the lectures: you are expected to attend all lectures.
 Worksheets will be provided during lectures, and answers to those worksheets provided also during lectures.